 2. Keep your gear dry

-Your camera is by far your most valuable possession, so you may want to invest in a rain cover, altough a plastic bag with a hole in it can also do the trick.
+Your camera is by far your most valuable possession, so you may want to invest in a rain cover, although a plastic bag with a hole in it can also do the trick.
 Make sure your bag is waterproof and stays dry throughout the shoot.

 3. Keep yourself (and your models) dry